code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate2/curriculum.md

 [<button>CS in Science</button>](/curriculum/mss) &nbsp;&nbsp;[<button>CS in Math</button>](/curriculum/msm)

 <br/>
-In addition, the online courses in our [Code Studio](http://studio.code.org) platform may be used at all grade levels, and could be worked into a middle school afterschool program or as a semester-long computer-programming course.
+In addition, the online courses in our [Code Studio](http://studio.code.org) platform may be used at all grade levels, and could be worked into a middle school after-school program or as a semester-long computer-programming course.

 # High School